opennextjs/opennextjs-aws/packages/open-next/assets/sharp-node-modules/detect-libc/README.md

 ## Licensing

-Copyright 2017, 2022 Lovell Fuller
+Copyright 2017 Lovell Fuller and others.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.